g7xu/CellMaker_DataParser/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* Apperciate Dr. Wu and Jason Lin for the help!
+* Apperciate Dr. Chunlei Wu and Jason Lin for the help!